Ian Macfadyen: RAF career

+He was at the Royal College of Defence Studies in 1988.

-In 1989 he became the Chief of Staff, Headquarters British Forces Middle East and later became the Commander of British Forces.
-From 1991 as an air vice marshal he was Assistant Chief of the Defence Staff, Operational Requirements (Air Systems) – ACAS OR (Air).
+In late 1990 he became the Chief of Staff, Headquarters British Forces Middle East and later became the Commander of British Forces.
+From 1991 as an Air Vice-Marshal he was Assistant Chief of the Defence Staff, Operational Requirements (Air Systems) – ACAS OR (Air).

-In 1994 he was promoted to Air Marshal and became Director General of the Saudi Arabia Armed Forces Project.
+In 1994 he was promoted to Air Marshal and became Director General of the Saudi Arabia Armed Forces Project in Riyadh.

 He retired from the RAF in February 1999.

 Later life

 In October 2000 Macfadyen was appointed Lieutenant Governor of the Isle of Man.

 From 2006 to 2008 he was the National President of the Royal British Legion and later the Honorary Inspector General of the Royal Auxiliary Air Force.

 In October 2009 Macfadyen became Constable and Governor of Windsor Castle in succession to Vice Admiral Ian Jenkins.
 Before retirement from this post in July 2014, Macfadyen was knighted by the Queen as a Knight Commander of the Royal Victorian Order in a private ceremony in Windsor Castle.